thunderbird/thunderbird-android/docs/architecture/theme-system.md

 The theme system consists of three main layers:

-1. **App-Specific Themes**: The `:components:ui:bolt:theme` module contains theme implementations for specific applications (ThunderbirdTheme2, K9MailTheme2).
+1. **App-Specific Themes**: The `:components:ui:bolt` module contains theme implementations for specific applications (ThunderbirdTheme2, K9MailTheme2).
 Each app theme:
    - Defines its own brand colors, logos, and other app-specific visual elements
    - Creates a ThemeConfig with these customizations
    - Uses the MainTheme as its foundation